behradmoeini/MQTT-IoT-Gateway-Communication-Simulator/README.md

-# MQTT IoT Gateway Communication Simulator
+# MQTT IoT Gateway Communication Simulator for Stratosfy

 This project simulates a scenario where multiple IoT gateways communicate with a cloud-based MQTT broker to send and receive messages.
 It also includes functionality for authenticating the gateways, publishing messages, retrieving stored messages from a database, analyzing the data, and visualizing the results.